Cliffs of Moher private tour from Galway.

 Cliffs of Moher

 After lunch, your tour will take you towards the highlight of the day – the Cliffs of Moher!
 The Cliffs of Moher are Ireland’s most visited natural tourist attractions.
 Nearly two million tourists visit the cliffs every year.
 Cliffs are listed as a UNESCO World Heritage Site.
 Located on the west coast of county Clare’s The Cliffs of Moher are an area of outstanding natural beauty stretching for 5 miles (ca. 8 kilometres) and rising 702 feet (ca. 214 m) above the Atlantic Ocean.
-Featured in the classic film The Princess Bride, in the Harry Potter’s Half-Blood Prince, Ryan’s Daughter, Leap and in Father Ted – popular Irish comedy series.
+They were featured in the classic film The Princess Bride, in Harry Potter’s Half-Blood Prince, Ryan’s Daughter, Leap, and in Father Ted – a famous Irish comedy series.
 The Cliffs of Moher take their name from a ruined promontory fort “Mothar”, which was demolished to make room for a signal tower during the Napoleonic wars.
-When, arrive at the Cliffs of Moher for a breathtaking view of the Atlantic Ocean you will get approximately 2 hours to explore independently.
+When you arrive at the Cliffs of Moher for a breathtaking view of the Atlantic Ocean you will get approximately 2 hours to explore independently.

 Doolin

-Back in your chauffeur-driven vehicle you’ll continue onto the charming coastal village of Doolin – the home of Irish traditional music and for world-class surfers a popular location.
-With fantastic eateries serving the finest of Irish food – Doolin stop for lunch is a must.
+Back in your chauffeur-driven vehicle, you’ll continue onto the charming coastal village of Doolin – the home of Irish traditional music and for world-class surfers a popular location.
+With fantastic eateries serving the finest of Irish food – Doolin stops for lunch is a must.

 Doonagore Castle

-Doonagore Castle built in the 16th-century, is a round tower house with a small walled enclosure, located near the coastal village of Doolin in County Clare.
+built in the 16th century, is a round tower house with a small walled enclosure, located near the coastal village of Doolin in County Clare.

 Wild Atlantic Way

-We return via the Coast Road, this dramatic road ensures we see amazing views of the Atlantic Ocean., Galway Bay, the Aran Islands in the distance and to the north the Twelve Pins mountain range.
+We return via the Coast Road, this dramatic road ensures we see amazing views of the Atlantic Ocean., Galway Bay, the Aran Islands in the distance, and to the north the Twelve Pins (Twelve Bens) mountain range.
 This drive is part of the “Wild Atlantic Way” which is a driving route that follows the entire West Coast of Ireland.

 Return to Galway